Sweet 16 bound: No. 15 seed Oral Roberts stuns Florida 81-78 - WTMJ

 Locke finished with 17 points and Colin Castleton and Tyree Appleby both added 14 for the Gators.
 But there will be plenty of anger and frustration after losing in the second round for the third straight NCAA appearance and a game Florida will felt it gave away.

-The Gators shot 55 percent.
+The Gators shot 55%.
 They outrebounded the smaller Golden Eagles 37-24 and had 42 points in the paint.
 But Florida committed 20 turnovers and had just three made baskets over the final 9½ minutes.

 In the eight previous instances of a No. 15 seed playing in the round of 32, only Florida Gulf Coast was able to keep its magical run going.
 “Dunk City” ousted San Diego State in the second round before losing to Florida in the Sweet 16.